Rebell-Leader/BragJetLag/README.md

 1. Create a virtual environment: `python -m venv venv` and activate it `source venv/bin/activate`
 2. Install requirements: `pip install -r requirements.txt`
-3. Fill out the .env file, using the .env.example template: prepare the Telegram and OpenAI api keys.
+3. Fill out the .env file, using the .env.example template: prepare the Telegram and OpenAI API keys.
 4. Run the bot with `python bot.py`